swimmingly/swimmingly.github.io/_pages/other/overview.md

 We lost most of our living power when a global catastrophe millennia ago caused mass-scale trauma.
 Mechanical power became stronger.
 Assembling into large hierarchical societies was the only way to survive.

-The natural means of healing from trauma is now known: deep, concentrated, extended rest in perfect darkness.
+The natural means of healing from trauma is now known: deep, concentrated, extended rest in total darkness.
 Health, vitality, and power return.
 Palpable presence and irresistible influence return.
 Exceeding intelligence and joy in living return with power, compounding its influence.

 The weak mechanical system cannot suppress people like this.
 A handful is enough to turn the tide of the world, freeing billions to take care of themselves again.

 ##### autonomous infrastructure

 Freedom requires material independence.
 But nearly everyone physically depends on state-controlled centralized infrastructure.
 Infrastructure consists of basic life support systems: water (supply and runoff), waste, electricity, heating, transportation.
-Infrastructure, not defense, is the biggest, most pervasive activity of the centralized state, the cause of its persistence, and its life-and-death power over us.
+Infrastructure, not defense, is the biggest, most pervasive activity of the centralized state, the cause of its persistence, and its life-and-death power over us.[^4]

 So we use our restored intelligence and power to replace centralized infrastructure with autonomous infrastructure.
 It is onsite, simple, repairable, replaceable without political compromise.
 New abilities, knowledge, and skills reinforce independence.
-Likewise, we replace the system's secondary services: money, education, medicine, etc.
+Likewise, we replace the system's secondary services: money, education, medicine, etc.[^5]

 Society remains stable.
 The centralized state shrinks gradually as fewer people depend on it.